-Professor Nancy Longnecker, a scholar in the study of science communication who has curated exhibits seen by thousands, spearheads the science in society endorsement as well as oversees the on-campus postgraduate coursework programmes
+Professor Nancy Longnecker, a scholar in the study of science communication who has curated exhibits seen by thousands, spearheads the science in society endorsement and is at the helm of our social media outreach.

 Visit Professor Nancy Longnecker's profile page.

-Dr Fabien Medvecky, an economist whose work on ethics and science communication policy embodies the Centre’s interdisciplinary emphasis, is past president of the Science Communicators’ Association of New Zealand (SCANZ) and coordinates our undergraduate degree (Minor in Science Communication).
+Dr Fabien Medvecky, an economist whose work on ethics and science communication policy embodies the Department's interdisciplinary emphasis, is past president of the Science Communicators' Association of New Zealand (SCANZ) and coordinates our undergraduate degree (Minor in Science Communication).

 Visit Dr Fabien Medvecky's profile page.

-The filmmaking stream is directed by Dr. Gianna Savoie, a National Geographic Explorer and Emmy-nominated director with over two decades of film industry experience.
-Students also receive hands-on instruction Jeff Avery, a longstanding producer and editor of documentaries, television, and films.
+The filmmaking stream is directed by Dr Gianna Savoie, a National Geographic Explorer and Emmy-nominated director with over two decades of film industry experience.

-Mr Steve Ting, a professional filmmaker and talented photographer (and an alumnus of the Centre’s first graduating class of 2009), provides additional support to both students and academic staff in his role as the department’s Teaching Fellow.
+Mr Steve Ting, a professional filmmaker and talented photographer (and an alumnus of the Centre for Science Communication's first graduating class of 2009), provides additional support to both students and academic staff in his role as the department's Teaching Fellow.
 Steve also serves as the first point of contact for students interested in our distance degree options.